Wednesday, August 29, 2018

 Esau's hunt, museum publication

 • At Condé en Brie in Champagne a god carries off a woman.
-It alludes to the owner* making a married woman his mistress as Louis XIV had done with Madame de Montespan, and imitates a statue at Versailles.
+The work alludes to the owner* making a married woman his mistress as Louis XIV had done with Madame de Montespan, and imitates the statue below, on the grounds of Versailles.

 *The Marquis de la Faye, private secretary to Louis XIV